sharontan/machine-learning/Hamlet/README.md

 ### Hamlet

-Using PySpark to process text from Shakespeare's Hamlet play
+Using PySpark to process text from Shakespeare's Hamlet.